pmairif/jcprogress/README.md

 ## getting started

-Type `gradle jar` to compile and run
+Type `./gradlew jar` to compile and run
 `java -jar demo/build/libs/demo.jar` to start a little demonstration (CTRL-C to abort)

 The Code of the demonstration is in `demo/src/main/java/com/github/pmairif/jcprogress/demo/ConsoleTest.java`.
-More usage examples can be found in `demo/.../ConsoleDemo.java`, which can be started with `./demo.sh`.
+More usage examples can be found in `demo/.../ConsoleDemo.java`, which can be started with `java -cp demo/build/libs/demo.jar com.github.pmairif.jcprogress.demo.ConsoleDemo`.

 Have fun!